-20 years ago, Sabena was declared bankrupt
+Twenty years ago, Sabena was declared bankrupt

 Sabena (Société Anonyme Belge d’Exploitation de la Navigation Aérienne) was a venerable old lady of 78 years.
 An internationally renowned company, the largest employer with 10,000 workers, 11 million passengers in 2000, 107 destinations in 48 countries.
 That’s the positive business card.

 But Sabena was also known for its losses almost every year.
-The lack of vision of the state which regained control before the evil marriage with Swissair in 1995.
+The lack of vision of the state, which regained control before the evil marriage with Swissair in 1995.
 A lack of capital, a hectic social life, a growing debt of two billion euros at the end.
 Especially after Swissair has undertaken to take the best, pumping subsidiaries and passengers, with a certain folly sometimes, as with the massive purchase of 34 Airbus aircraft, which put the balance sheet definitively in the red.

 The restructuring plans did not change anything.
 The Swiss, highly indebted, were the first to plunge.

 Bloodless, abandoned by the Belgian State which was tired to invest at loss, Sabena filed for bankruptcy on 6 November 2001.
+Judge Anne Spiritus d’Assesse, President of the Brussels Commercial Court, declared Sabena’s bankruptcy on 6 November at 18:30 and the Official State Gazette later published the judgment as dated 7 November.

 The government then organised a social plan, a conversion cell with the Regions asked to “manage” what remains as the worst failure of all times.